 Transfer students must have a minimum cumulative grade point average of 2.0 from the last university attended.
 To meet graduation requirements, a transfer student must have an overall "C" (2.00) average and only grades of "C" or above will be accepted for transfer credit.
 No course above a sophomore-level will be considered transferable from a junior college.
 Transfer hours passed will be accepted if the transferring institution is accredited by its state and regional accrediting agencies.
 The University will provide each approved transfer applicant with an evaluation of previously earned credits.
 Credits will not be evaluated unless they are presented on official transcripts from the transferring institution where these credits were earned.
 Official records of all previous college work should be submitted to the Office of Admissions and Recruitment at least one month before registration to determine whether the courses meet the University's requirements.
-The head of the major department will determine the previously earned credits that will apply to the degree program.
+The head of the major department submits the previously earned credits that will apply to the degree program to the Office of Academic Affairs for review and approval.